 Imagine how many more loyal customers you can keep simply by ensuring that your store never runs out of the products they want to buy?
 That’s the value of setting minimum stock levels.

-Be flexible with SKUs
+Be flexible with SKUs.

-Adapting your SKUs to customer demand is a win-win because it will prevent the likelihood of out of stock notices, plus it keeps the flow of inventory out of your warehouse at high speed.
+Adapting your SKUs to customer demand is a win-win because it will prevent the likelihood of out-of-stock notices, plus it keeps the flow of inventory out of your warehouse at high speed.

 Liquidate slower-selling inventory

 Whether your business holds its inventory in your mom’s garage or its very own warehouse, there’s no such thing as free storage.
 Dead inventory is taking up space that could be used for storing more valuable, in-demand inventory.
-The solution to the problem of less popular inventory is to mark down the price after a given amount of time and have a clearance sale.
+The solution to less popular inventory is to mark down the price after a given amount of time and have a clearance sale.
 Using an open-to-buy (OTB) plan may help you pinpoint how much inventory you should have on hand and when to liquidate.

-Shrinkage is industry speak for damaged, lost, broken, or stolen inventory.
+Shrinkage is industry-speak for damaged, lost, broken, or stolen inventory.
 If your business is small enough that you still personally handle inventory management, shrinkage probably isn’t an issue.
-On the other hand, if you’ve grown to the point that you have a large warehouse with staff, or have outsourced order fulfillment and inventory management to a third party logistics company, shrinkage will come into play.
+On the other hand, if you’ve grown to the point that you have a large warehouse with staff or have outsourced order fulfillment and inventory management to a third-party logistics company, shrinkage will come into play.
 The current average for shrinkage at high-volume warehouses is more than 1% of inventory.
 Having to write off 1% of your inventory as unsellable is a significant gut-punch to your business.
 What can you do to mitigate the damage?